 - Fill out your EEO-1 form

-- Submit your completed report to the EEOC by the deadline of March 31 of the following year
+- Submit your completed report to the EEOC by the indicated deadline

-If you don’t want to use the online filing system, you can submit your data with a paper report.
-However, the EEOC prefers eligible employers use the online filing application system, so paper forms are only available upon request and approval.
+You can submit your data with a paper report if you don’t want to use the online EEO-1 Component 1 data filing system.
+But the EEOC prefers eligible filers to use the website for prompt filings, so paper forms are only available upon request and approval.

 What happens if you don’t file an EEO-1 report?

-There aren’t any financial penalties for not filing an EEO-1 data report.
-However, it’s in your company’s best interests to comply with the requirement.
+There aren’t any direct financial penalties for not filing an EEO-1 Component 1 report.
+But complying with the requirement is in your company’s best interests.

-Under federal law, the EEOC can compel an employer to file the EEO-1 report by obtaining a court order from the United States District Court, which could lead to the employer being held in contempt.
-Federal contractor penalties may include termination of their government contract and removal from future federal contracts.
+Under federal law, the EEOC can compel an employer to file the EEO-1 report by obtaining a court order from the U.S. District Court.
+A judge can hold an employer in contempt if they don’t comply with the order.
+Federal contractor penalties vary.
+But potential penalties may include termination of the federal government contract and removing them from future contracts.

-A more practical consequence of failing to file an EEO-1 report for one or more years is that an employer can’t comply with federal agency enforcement efforts, and therefore lose credibility in an investigation.
+A more practical consequence of failing to file an EEO-1 report for one or more years is that an employer can’t comply with federal agency enforcement efforts and can lose credibility in an investigation.

 For example, if an employee submits a discrimination or harassment complaint about your company to the EEOC, one of the first things agency representatives will do is review your company’s EEO-1 data.
-Depending on their findings, your company’s history of compliance could impact the outcome of the investigation.
+Depending on their findings, your company’s compliance history could impact the outcome of the investigation.

-EEO-1 reporting is an essential annual requirement and human resource task for companies of a certain size.
-EEOC guidelines can be confusing, but not completing required reporting can get you into trouble.
-Although it’s time-consuming, it’s worth remembering that EEO-1 data tracks compliance to improve inclusion efforts, so it’s best practice for companies to cooperate.
+EEO-1 reporting is an essential annual requirement and human resource task for companies of a specific size.
+EEOC guidelines can be complex, but not completing the required report can put your business at risk.
+And because EEO-1 data tracks compliance to improve inclusion efforts, it’s best practice for companies to comply.